finfabrik/xplet/README.md

 # CrossPool Overview

+> A digital platform for private markets!
+  CrossPool enables digital issuance and transactions of assets.

 CrossPool is built based on two blockchain systems, the R3 [Corda](https://www.corda.net) and Hyperledger [Indy](https://www.hyperledger.org/projects/hyperledger-indy), composed of the CrossPool core services and multiple instances of the distributed "node" called CrossPool Droplet, a.k.a. **XPLet**.

 ![overview](./images/overview.gif)